MaloofLab/Baker-2019-PLosG-Brapa-neworks/README.md

 I have taken two approaches: using mutual ranks and using WGCNA.

-** Mar 28, 2018** I reorganized the repo into "scripts", "input", "output", and "presentations".
+** Mar 28, 2018 ** I reorganized the repo into "scripts", "input", "output", and "presentations".
 Many file links will be broken.

+** Mar 28, 2018 ** Current plan is to *only* analyze the "uncrowded" data and to look at correlations between the networks and both the 2011 and 2012 growth data.

 The main scripts are the .RMD files.